ghga-de/milestones-docs/30-purple_frog/technical_specification.md

 ### Work Order Token processing

-The work order token needs to be retrieved each time a new pre-signed URL is generated and the expiry date needs to be checked and the token rejected if it is expired.
+A work order token needs to be retrieved each time a new pre-signed URL is generated and the expiry date needs to be checked and the token rejected if it is expired.

 ## Human Resource/Time Estimation: